Do you want to add value to your retirement budget? And stay mentally and physically active in retirement? Then

 Don’t be sedentary.
 One of the things you lose when you age is flexibility and strength.
 I am not going to kid you, tending a vegetable garden can be a lot of hard work, but the workout you get from it will help maintain your mobility and muscle strength.
 Also, digging in the dirt is good exercise for your hands.

 I like this quote, “Gardening is cheaper than therapy and you get tomatoes”.
 I’ve always known that gardening of any kind is beneficial to improving one’s mood.
 Being in a garden setting has a therapeutic effect.
-Fresh air and sunshine takes your mind off of your worries and relieves stress.
+Fresh air and sunshine take your mind off of your worries and relieves stress.
 Plus, there’s an extra bonus to digging in the mud!
-A study by PubMed.gov concluded that physical activity, especially daily gardening, could lower the risk of dementia.
+A study by PubMed.gov concluded that physical activity, including daily gardening, could lower your risk of dementia.
 That’s because any activity that stimulates your brain can help with memory.
 That alone is a great motivator to pick up a shovel!

-Instead of simply focusing on building wealth, as most retirement strategies do, self-reliance is about living abundantly.
-Although, it’s not about the money.
+Instead of simply focusing on building wealth, as most retirement strategies recommend, self-reliance is about living abundantly through independence.
 If your extravagant lifestyle is no longer affordable or satisfying, planting a vegetable garden and growing your own food can be a rewarding experience.
 It can be the first step toward independence and lowering your expenses.

 4 Vegetable Gardening Must-Haves